 How do I get access?

-To become a user, you must be invited by someone who is already in the private beta program.
-Each user gets a limited number of invites.
+To become a user, you must be invited by someone who is already a member.

 Guests can use Spireworks for the duration of an event and are not required to create an account.

 You may also request access via the Request Form.
 Requests are reviewed on a case by case basis at Spireworks discretion.
 You may also be given an access url that will only work for the duration of the event.

 An invitation email will be sent to your email address.
 You'll need to follow the link in the invite email and create an account by entering a new password.
 Once that's done, login with the password.

 If you are a guest user, just follow the special url in the access notification email.

 How do I use it?

 Use Spireworks on a smartphone or tablet that's connected to the internet through WiFi or cellular data network.
 For best results, be sure to have a good view of the installations.
 This can be either indoors or outdoors, so long as you have a line of sight.
 If you're a user, you'll need to login and then select an installation to control.

 Some event may ask you or require you to make a one time donation via a valid credit card for access to interact.
 These donations are received and processed by our giving partner GlobalGiving, which is a non-profit that will distribute your donation and provide a tax deductible receipt.
 In the event that there is an error processing your donation, GlobalGiving will be able to offer a refund and Spireworks will provide a credit towards your next donation.
 Lastly, some card holders may experience issues if their card is flagged for suspcious behavior.
 In that case, GlobalGiving and Spireworks will be unable to accept the donaion and provide access.

 The architectural spire on top of One Bryant Park has 148 fixtures ~300 feet tall and topping out at ~1200 feet in height.